-Personal property is appraised using original cost less depreciation models.
-Depreciation is calculated on the age/life method using typical economic lives and depreciation rates based on published sources, market evidence, and the experience of knowledgeable appraisers.
-(A copy of the OCAD business personal property depreciation schedule for 2016 is shown in the appendix.)
+Personal property was appraised using original cost less depreciation models.
+Depreciation was calculated on the age/life method using typical economic lives and depreciation rates based on published sources, market evidence, and the experience of knowledgeable appraisers.
+(A copy of the OCAD business personal property depreciation schedule for 2017 is shown in the appendix.)

-Adjustments for functional and economic obsolescence may be made if utilization of the subject property justifies such.
-In the case of some business personal property types, such as licensed vehicles and aircraft, market data from published pricing guides is used to construct a market value model.
-In other cases, models are based on quality and density information available through published sources or through private sources.
+Adjustments for functional and economic obsolescence were made if utilization of the subject property justified such.
+In the case of some business personal property types, such as licensed vehicles and aircraft, market data from published pricing guides was used to construct a market value model.
+In other cases, models were based on quality and density information available through published sources or through private sources.
 These models are cost based.

-Field review of appraisals is performed through the inspection of subject properties.
+Field review of appraisals were performed through the inspection of subject properties.

 Sales for most types of personal property are infrequent.
-Furthermore, many market transactions This makes analysis difficult, subjective, and inadequate to develop a statistical analysis.
-Performance is measured through comparison of like businesses as well as applying quality and density models to units of comparison.
-Performance is also measured through comparison with valid single-property appraisals submitted to staff review.
+Furthermore, many market transactions are not disclosed.
+This makes analysis difficult, subjective, and inadequate to develop a statistical analysis.
+Performance was measured through comparison of like businesses as well as applying quality and density models to units of comparison.
+Performance was also measured through comparison with valid single-property appraisals submitted to staff review.
 OCAD's appraisal methods and procedures and values are subject to review of the Property Tax Division of the Texas Comptroller's Office.